All Episodes

 We'll get to that in just a second.

-Inflation, folks, is running about three percent.
+Inflation, folks, is running about 3 percent.

-So this is more than double the inflation rate Democrats want to increase spending.
+So this is more than double the inflation rate.

-And the Blue Dogs say that their mission is to refocus Congress on balancing the budget, ridding taxpayers of the burden of debt.
+And the blue dogs say that their mission is to refocus Congress on balancing the budget, ridding taxpayers of the burden of debt.

-Uh so what the journal is suggesting is, well, if you want that, then why don't you do the following?
+So what the journal is suggesting is, well, if you want that, then why don't you do the following?

 And we've talked about this many, many times.

-A continuing resolution, that's what they do.
+That's what they do.

 They just say, how about spending what you spent last year?